Azure/cortana-intelligence-energy-demand-forecasting/Technical Deployment Guide/README.md

-# Energy Demand Forecasting in Cortana Intelligence Suite
+# Energy Demand Forecast Solution in Cortana Intelligence Suite

 ## Abstract [YC]
+This solution focuses on demand forecasting within the energy sector.
+Storing energy is not cost-effective, so utilities and power generators need to forecast future power consumption so that they can efficiently balance the supply with the demand.
+During peak hours, short supply can result in power outages.
+Conversely, too much supply can result in waste of resources.
+Advanced demand forecasting techniques detail hourly demand and peak hours for a particular day, allowing an energy provider to optimize the power generation process.
+This solution using Cortana Intelligence enables energy companies to quickly introduce powerful forecasting technology into their business.

+This solution combines several Azure services to provide powerful advantages.
+Event Hubs collects real-time consumption data.
+Stream Analytics aggregates the streaming data and makes it available for visualization.
+Azure SQL stores and transforms the consumption data.
+Machine Learning implements and executes the forecasting model.
+PowerBI visualizes the real-time energy consumption as well as the forecast results.
+Finally, Data Factory orchestrates and schedules the entire data flow.

-The recently published [Energy Demand Forecasting Solution Template](https://gallery.cortanaintelligence.com/SolutionTemplate/Demand-Forecasting-for-Energy-1) provides one-click deployment of an energy demand forecasting solution in Cortana Intelligence Suite.
-This [blog](https://blogs.technet.microsoft.com/machinelearning/2016/03/22/solution-template-for-energy-demand-forecasting/) gives a high level overview of the solution template.
+The published [Energy Demand Forecast Solution](https://go.microsoft.com/fwlink/?linkid=831187) provides one-click deployment of an energy demand forecast solution in Cortana Intelligence Suite.
 Advanced analytics solution implementers, i.e. Data Scientists and Data Engineers, usually need deeper understanding of the template components and architecture in order to use, maintain, and improve the solution.

-This documentation provides more details of the solution template and step-by-step deployment instructions.
+This documentation provides more details of the solution and step-by-step deployment instructions.
 Going through this manual deployment process will help implementers gain an inside view on how the solution is built and the function of each component.

 ## Requirements [PS]